America's freedom depends on the press

 Beyond the rampant trashing of the press online, at protests and other events, reporters have been arrested, slapped and body-slammed for asking legitimate questions of politicians.
 The governor of Texas even joked about shooting reporters.
 Some joke.

 For one, the film shows how billionaire Peter Thiel secretly funded Hulk Hogan's privacy case against Gawker Media over a sex tape Gawker put online.
-Thiel, it seems, was upset about stories Gawker had run on him, one of which outed him as gay.
+Thiel, it seems, was upset about stories Gawker had run on him

 A billionaire co-founder of PayPal, Thiel could afford to take on Gawker, and thanks to a $140 million verdict in Hogan's favor, put them out of business.

 But there's more.
-"Nobody Speak" also shows how casino mogul Sheldon Adelson, a major funder of Republican candidates, decided to buy the Las Vegas Review-Journal, the largest paper in Nevada, so he could control how the paper reported on his business empire.
+"Nobody Speak" also shows how casino mogul Sheldon Adelson

+, a major funder of Republican candidates, decided to buy the Las Vegas Review-Journal, the largest paper in Nevada, so he could control how the paper reported on his business empire.
 Shortly after the sale, in fact, the paper's star columnist was told he could not mention Adelson in his column.
 The reporter resigned.

 Billionaires using their money in power plays is nothing new.
 But when they do this to destroy media they don't like, it constitutes a direct threat to American democracy.
 "We don't pick and choose what sort of publications are permissible," says legendary First Amendment attorney Floyd Abrams in the documentary, noting that if we shut down the press we don't like, it "empowers the government" to do whatever it wants, without the scrutiny of the media.

 It's not as if the press hasn't been under the gun before.
-Richard Nixon was notorious for his hatred of the press, and his vice president, Spiro Agnew, entered the Quotes Hall of Fame by referring to reporters as "nattering nabobs of negativism."
+Richard Nixon was notorious for his hatred of the press, and his vice president, Spiro Agnew,

+entered the Quotes Hall of Fame by referring to reporters as "nattering nabobs of negativism."

-Even Thomas Jefferson, who once said he would prefer newspapers without a government over a government without newspapers, also opined that "nothing can now be believed which is seen in a newspaper."
+Even Thomas Jefferson, who once said he would prefer newspapers without a government over a government without newspapers, also opined that "nothing can now be believed which is seen in a newspaper.

 But these current attacks are something different.
 By referring to the press as an "enemy of the people," Trump is trying to discredit one of the few institutions that holds politicians and the 1% accountable.